How sick is too sick to come to school?

 Their symptoms are serious enough to prevent them from focusing on the tasks they need to do there.

-Does your child have a persistent, phlegmy cough
+- Does your child have a persistent cough (phlegmy or dry)?

 If you answered yes to any of these questions, please keep your child home from school and consider seeking medical attention.
 Your child could have a serious or contagious illness.
 Keep your child home until he or she has been symptom free for at least 24 hours or until a doctor indicates that he or she can return to school.